Zhang-Haoran/my-component-library/interview/interview.md

 ### **what is your current situation?**

-My name is Haoran Zhang.`<br>`

-I am a passionate software developer.
-I finished my IT bachelor and master’s degree in software development at Monash.
-Currently, I am working as a software developer in an e-learning company called A I English.
-My duty is mainly focusing on developing an enterprise resource planning system with JavaScript.
-My tech stack includes React as frontend and Node.js as backend.
-I can write uniting testing to ensure code quality and use AWS to deploy services.
-I usually use GitHub Pipeline to automate the CICD process.
-Totally, I have 2-year coding experience in software development.

-I am an efficient team player.
-I am currently working in a 10 people’s scrum team with UI designer, Business analyst and Devops.
-I am one of 4 major full-stack developers.
-We have 2 weeks per scrum.
-Every scrum we have daily stand ups, retrospectives and refinements.
-I like to get involved in the discussion and contribute my ideas to the project team.

-I can adapt to a multicultural environment.
-My colleague comes from a different cultural background.
-I respect all kinds of people with different backgrounds

-**Hi David,**

 **I currently working as a full-time frontend developer in a tech company called yeptech.
-The company is currently working on a greenfield project called Yephome.com which helps customer find their desired properties just like Domain.com.
+The company is currently working on a greenfield project called Yephome.com which helps customer find their desired properties.
 I am in a 12 people's agile team working closely with UI designer, BA and devops.
 My responbility is mainly focusing on frontend development using Angular and Material design to implement the User interface which passed from UI designer through Figma.
 Besides that, I am also focusing on website SEO, currently it has been improved to the second page of google.**

 **Last year, I was working at Ai English as a full stack developer with React and Redux as frontend, node.js as backend including using JEST for unit testing and Github Action and AWS pipeline for CICD**